fw4spl-org/fw4spl-doc/Installation/src/AndroidInstall.rst

     $ ninja

-If you didn't specify anything in ``PROJECT_TO_BUILD`` you may also build specific targets, for instance:
+If you didn't specify anything in ``PROJECTS_TO_BUILD`` you may also build specific targets, for instance:

 .. code:: bash